The Münck Group

 Whole-Cell Mössbauer Studies

-In 1998 we found that purified FNR transcription factor, E. coli’s oxygen sensor, contains a [4Fe-4S] cluster that converts to a [2Fe-2S] cluster in the presence of O2.
-We wondered whether this novel cluster conversion would also take place in whole cells.
-Using overexpressed FNR we were able to show that this process indeed takes place in the cell.1 Since then we have studied a variety of recombinant proteins in their cellular environment; e.g. Ref 2.
-Most recently we have started to study whole mitochondria (from yeast) with Mössbauer spectroscopy.
-Such studies, complemented by using deletion mutants, can keep track of the cell’s iron components and illuminate important pathways, such as those involved in iron-sulfur cluster biosynthesis.
+In 1998 we found that purified FNR transcription factor, E. coli's oxygen sensor, contains a [4Fe-S] cluster which converts to a [2Fe-2S] cluster in the presence of O2.
+We wondered whether this conversion would also take place in whole cells.
+Using overexpressed FNR we were able to show that this process indeed takes place in cells.1 Since then we have studied a variety of recombinant proteins in their cellular environent, e.g. ref 2.
+More recently we have studied yeast mitochondria, and found that one can obtained a rather detailed picture of most iron environments in this organelle.3

 Iron Sulfur Clusters